AppDevGuy/SwiftColorPicker/README.md

 ![alt tag](https://github.com/AppDevGuy/SwiftColorPicker/blob/master/swift-color-picker-demo.gif)

+Whether it matters to you, the reader, or not this is pretty rough.
+I have implemented it as a demonstration of the ease and potential of use.
+I will tidy up at some point.

+I put this together to keep for future use in other projects and wanted to share.
+I also implemented a circular palette with animation which can be used with menus or other things.

+If you want to make some changes or improve, please create it on a separate branch and submit a Pull Request.
+Any issues, raise one.

 # Core Features
 ## Display Color Picker View
 This view contains pixelation set to a default value of thirty.
 It can be adjusted to smaller or larger as required.
 Using `UILongPressGestureRecognizer` to detect touches at a `CGPoint` which is mapped to the color at that point.